 Myth: Mental health difficulties are caused by the same thing.

 Fact: Mental health difficulties occur due to a complex combination of factors.
 These may be biological (due to a history of mental health difficulties), psychological (for example, trauma, loss or neglect) and/or envionmental (for example, stress, money problems, social pressure, substance use, diet, sleep or other reasons).

-Myth: Non-qualified people cannon help people with a mental health difficulty.
+Myth: Non-qualified people cannot help people with a mental health difficulty.